G33kzD3n/locate_api/storewhereabouts.md

 {
-    "busno" : "[valid bus no of as bus e.g 8840]", "lat"   : "[Latitude of the bus is a number]", "long"  : "[Longitude of the bus is a number]", "time"  : "[Time is valid DateTime string in format year-month-day hour:min:sec ]" }
+    "busno" : "[valid bus no of as bus e.g 8840]", "lat"   : "[Latitude of the bus is a number]", "lng"  : "[Longitude of the bus is a number]", "time"  : "[Time is valid DateTime string in format year-month-day hour:min:sec ]" }
 ```